Waterlemon14/Shogimon/README.md

 ```
 poetry run python src/main_offline.py
 ```

+Upon launching, you will see your assigned player number displayed on the left side of the screen when launching the online version of the client.
+Your on-screen player number will turn green when it is your turn, and white when it is the opponent's turn.

 The offline version of the game can be restarted at any point of the program by clicking `R`.
 For the online implementation, a clean restart is needed (i.e., both the clients and the server).